Friends of The Mad River

 Why - Advancing conservation, building community, and connecting Vermonters to the wild heart of place.

 Vermont Master Naturalist: Mad River Valley builds a community of neighbors with a deep interest in nature who together learn to better understand and “read” the Mad River Valley landscape.
-The Vermont Master Naturalist Program (VMN) advances conservation, builds community, and connects Vermonters to the wild heart of place through professional training and local volunteer projects.
-VMN is partnering with Friends of the Mad River and the Vermont Alliance for Half-Earth to bring this state-of-the-art nature programing to the Valley for the first time in 2020.
+The Vermont Master Naturalist Program (VMN) was created to advance conservation, build community, and connect Vermonters to the wild heart of place through professional training and local volunteer projects.

-This program connects Valley citizens to the nature of towns through professional training and volunteer projects.
+This program brings Valley citizens valuable natural history training and welcomes them into a cohort of learners who care about their place.
 The Mad River Valley benefits long-term from a community of naturalists acting as a creative brain trust for solving ecological issues facing our wild lands and serving as expert resources for conservation education in our schools and communities.

 Who - Local residents with a sustained interest and background in at least one natural history discipline.

 Participants are chosen by application process.
 VMN and partners work with local leaders, groups, and municipalities to build a base of local support and sponsorship for programs, projects, and the participants.
-Trainings are developed and instructed by VMN and other regional and local experts will lead the training for the candidates.
+Trainings are developed and led by VMN and other regional and local experts.
 Participants must reside in the Mad River watershed towns of Warren, Waitsfield, Fayston, Duxbury, or Moretown.

 What - Field-based natural history training across earth, life, and social sciences that weaves together landscape pieces, patterns, and processes.